luoshao23/CFA/level_3/Behavioral_finance_and_capital_market_expectations.md

   + herding
   + regret: trending-chasing effect
 + bubbles and crash: deviate from the mean value by over 2 sigma
+  + overconfidence
+  + confirmation bias, self-attribution bias
+  + illusion of knowledge
+  + disposition effect
+  + hindsight bias
++ value and growth
+  + halo effect(光环效应): an emotional bias that extends a favorable evaluation of some characteriscs to other characteristics
+  + home bias: a preference for securities listed on the exchanges of one's home country.

 ### 九大challenge